cmanv/tkstatus/README.md

 ### devices
 This module is used to report on the presence of removable devices on the system, such a disks or printers.

-### maildir
+### mail
-Report on the presence of new mail in the inbox folders of maildirs directories in the system.
+Report on the presence of new mail in specified maildirs directories.

 ### metar
 This module is used to display a short weather report from a METAR station.
-The reports are in french. ;)
+Currently, the reports are in french only. ;)

 ### musicpd
 This module is used to return the currently playing song on the Music Player Daemon.
 It requires the __libmpdclient__ package and corresponding header files to build.